niaid/UMI-pacbio-pipeline/README.md

 # Pacbio UMI Analysis Pipeline

-This pipeline is under construction...

 ## Pipeline components:

-### pacbioUMI_pipe.sh
-1. Orients the fasta files with reference to XX.fasta, output generated to `oriented` folder.

-2. Trim the forward  and reverse (PCR) primers sequence using cutadapt.
-This step also does an insert filtering.
-Inserts shorter than 90% of the length of the desired insert length are trimmed.
-The output is generated to `trimmed` folder.

-3. Script `bin_by_UMI.py` gets called and generates results under the `umi_stats` folder.
-In this folder `*_umi_seq.txt` gives the list of umi sequences extracted from the data.

-4. Script `extract_seq.py` gets called and extracts reads to `sequences` folder based on associated UMI sequence.

-5. Script `cluster_bins.sh` gets called to get consensus sequence from each umi bin.
-The output is generated to `sequences` folder.

-6. Script `read_uc_file.py` gets called to get a fasta file with consensus sequence with highest read abundance from each UMI bin.
-The output is generated in `sequences/cluster_with_read_counts` folder.
-It then removes insert error or potential UMI collision.
-The output of error reads is saved in `umi_collision` folder.

-7. Script `umi_cluster_reads.py` gets called to extract and save possible UMI collision in `umi_collision` folder.

-8. CCS reads obtained from step 1 to 7 are saved in `final_ccs_reads` folder.

-9. Script `check_umi_counts.sh` to check if the number of unique UMIs in final output match the number of UMIs in final reads + umi_collision + insert_error.
-If there is a mismatch it save the result as .txt file in `project` folder else if prints nothing.

-10. Script `remove_fake_umis_nogen.sh` gets called to remove potential fake UMIs based on network adjacency excluding genetic distance criteria in network and inflection/knee point criteria.
-Fake UMIs information is saved in `fake-umi-curation-nogen` folder.
-Final output after removing fake UMIs is saved in `final_post_curation/nogen` folder.

-11. Script `remove_fake_umis.sh` gets called to remove potential fake UMIs based on network adjacency including genetic distance criteria and inflection/knee point criteria.
-Fake UMIs information is saved in `fake-umi-curation` folder.
-Final output after removing fake UMIs is saved in `final_post_curation/gen` folder.
-The unaligned final fasta files are save in `final_unaligned_post_cur` folder.

 ## bin_by_UMI.py
 This script has 5 functions: [1] Reads the trimmed files and looks for 8 base primerID sequence after RT primer.
 Each primerID (UMI) is written to a csv file with associated ID and sequence.
 It also has functions that generates umi stats and writes umi sequences to a file that have more than three reads.
 [2] Reads the UMI file generated in [1] and associates count column for each occurance of the UMI sequence.
 [3] Reads the UMI file and writes to a fasta format file: >seqID \n sequence.
 [4] Reads the fasta file generated in [3].  and outputs a file with list of UMIs.
 [5].
 Reads the count UMI file and discard UMIs <= inflection point.